Nematode Management for Bedding Plants

 Sampling

 Before planting: Collect soil from 8 to 12 locations in a planting bed.
-Samples should be taken 8 to 10 inches deep.
-About a handful of soil from each location is adequate.
+Samples should be taken about 6 to 8 inches deep.
+If the soil is dry, dig down to where there is some soil moisture to collect the samples and do not include the dry soil.
+A small handful of soil from each location is adequate.
 Combine all the soil into a single plastic bag.
 The total volume of soil from the samples should be about 1 pint.
-Samples may be taken with a shovel, trowel or other device.
-If using a shovel you can put part of the soil from 8 to 12 shovels full into a bucket.
-Thoroughly mix the soil in the bucket then take out a pint to submit for analysis.
+Samples may be taken with a shovel, trowel, or other device.
+If you use a shovel, you can put part of the soil from 8 to 12 shovels full into a bucket.
+Thoroughly mix the soil in the bucket, and then take out a pint to submit for analysis.

 After planting: Often a nematode assay is needed to determine if nematodes are causing a plant to get sick.
-For this type of sample both soil and roots are required!
-Dig soil and roots from around the drip line of the plant.
+This type of sample requires both soil and roots!
+Dig soil and roots from underneath the canopy of the symptomatic plants.
 Sample depth depends on the size of the plant.
-For most bedding plants 6 inches deep is adequate.
+For most bedding plants, 6 inches deep is adequate.
 Do not include the top 1 inch of soil.
 If multiple plants are affected, collect some soil and roots from several plants.
 Place the soil and roots together in the same plastic bag.
 A minimum of 1 pint of soil and 1 to 2 cups of roots are required.
-For small bedding plants, entire plants with the soil around their roots can be submitted.
+For small bedding plants, entire plants with the soil from around their roots can be submitted.

 Handling

-1) If submitting more than one sample make sure that the outside of each bag is labeled with a permanent marker.
-You also can write on masking tape stuck to the bag.
-Do not put paper labels inside of bags, they will decompose and be illegible.
-If submitting several samples together wrap each in newspaper so that the labeling doesn't wear off.
+2. If submitting more than one sample, make sure that the outside of each bag is labeled with a permanent marker.
+You can also write on masking tape stuck to the bag.
+Do not put paper labels inside of bags because they tend to decompose and become illegible.

-3) Keep samples out of direct sunlight or heat.
+3. Keep samples out of direct sunlight or heat.
 Heat and ultraviolet light kill nematodes.
 Even a few minutes on the dashboard or in the back of a pickup can invalidate assay results.
-If you are storing the sample for more than a day it is best to keep it refrigerated, but not frozen.
+Keep the samples in an air conditioned room until they can be shipped.

-4) Handle the sample gently and pack it well.
-Nematodes are between soil particles.
-So, the more the soil gets banged around the more the nematodes may get destroyed.
+4. Handle the sample gently and pack it well.
+The more the soil gets banged around, the more the nematodes may get destroyed.

-5) Fill out the information on the nematode assay form (http://edis.ifas.ufl.edu/pdffiles/SR/ SR02300.pdf ).
-In order to make a diagnosis we need to know as much as possible about the plant or plants in question.
-Make sure that the identification on the form matches the identification on the sample bag.
+5. Fill out the information on the forms with as much information as possible.
+The diagnostician needs detailed information about the type of plant or plants in question and the cultivar, if known.
+Make sure that the information on the form matches the identification on the sample bag (i.e., front yard, back yard, coleus bed).

 Chemicals

-There are no effective chemical treatments labeled for use on bedding plants at this time.
+There are no chemical nematicides labeled for use on annual bedding plants that have been effective in University of Florida trials.

 Resistance and Tolerance

-Plants on which a particular nematode cannot reproduce are termed resistant to that nematode.
-Plants that can be fed on by the nematode but are not damaged are termed tolerant.
-While a great deal of work has gone into identifying nematode resistant agronomic and vegetable crops, little work has been done with bedding plants.
+Plants on which a particular nematode cannot reproduce are called resistant to that nematode.
+Plants that can be fed on by the nematode without damage are called tolerant.
+Although a great deal of work has gone into identifying nematode-resistant agronomic and vegetable crops, little work has been done with bedding plants.
 This is an area of research we are currently exploring at the University of Florida.
 For now, the plants identified as susceptible in Tables 1 and 2 should be avoided in areas where root-knot nematodes are known to occur.
-If growing resistant plants with plans to plant susceptible plants later, it is important to keep the area as weed free as possible.
+If you grow resistant plants but have plans to plant susceptible plants later, keep the area as weed-free as possible.
 If weeds are allowed to grow, the nematodes may maintain their populations by feeding on the weeds.

-Marigolds often are promoted as nematode resistant.
-Table 4 lists the susceptibility of a number of species and cultivars of marigold to different species of root-knot nematodes.
+Marigolds are often promoted as nematode-resistant.
+Table 3 lists the susceptibility of a number of species and cultivars of marigold to different species of root-knot nematodes.
 Different types of marigolds are resistant to different species of root-knot nematodes.
 Few cultivars are resistant to all of them.
 Therefore, while marigolds may grow very well in soil infested by root-knot nematodes, there is always a possibility of nematode damage occurring.

-Solarization is a process of using heat from the sun to kill nematodes and other pests.
+Soil solarization (https://edis.ifas.ufl.edu/in856) is a process of using heat from the sun to kill nematodes and other pests.
 The soil should be worked with a hoe or rototiller to break up clods.
 Remove all sticks, roots, and clumps.
 The soil should be moist, but not wet.
-Cover the soil with a clear plastic tarp and bury the edges of the plastic ( Figure 10 ).
+Cover the soil with a clear plastic tarp and bury the edges of the plastic (Figure 9).
 Leave the plastic on the soil for at least 4 to 6 weeks.
 Do not remove the plastic until you are ready to plant.

-Figure 10.
-Soil solarization being conducted in a residential landscape.
+Figure 9.
+Soil solarization being conducted in a landscape.

 Sunlight goes through the clear plastic and heats the soil underneath.
-The plastic then holds in the heat so it penetrates the soil.
+The plastic then holds in the heat so that it penetrates and warms the soil.
 Long-term exposure to high temperature kills nematodes, as well as many weeds, fungi, and insect pests.
 The disinfested zone is usually 6 to 8 inches deep.
-Do not till or mix the soil after solarization, since that may reinfest the soil you just solarized with nematodes from below the treated zone.
+Do not till or mix the soil after solarization.
+That may reinfest the soil you just solarized with nematodes from below the treated zone.
 Because it depends on sunlight and heat, solarization works best during the summer months.
 It does not work well in areas that get shade.
-So, only solarize planting beds in full sun.
+Only solarize planting beds that get full sun.

 Organic Amendments

-Organic amendments can be added to soil as compost, manure, green manure, or other materials.
+Organic amendments can be added to soil as compost, manure, green manure, or other materials (https://edis.ifas.ufl.edu/vh037).
 Organic matter can help prevent nematode damage in several ways.
-The organic matter increases the ability of the soil to hold water and nutrients, and improve soil structure.
+The organic matter increases the ability of the soil to hold water and nutrients, and it improves soil structure.
 This makes a better environment for most plants and can help the plants survive in spite of the nematodes.
 Organic amendments can also increase natural enemies of nematodes that suppress the nematode populations.
-Some organic amendments can release chemicals or gases that are toxic to the nematodes.
+Some organic amendments can release chemicals or gasses that are toxic to the nematodes.

 There are several "organic" nematode management products for sale.
 Researchers with the University of Florida have worked with a number of these, but probably not all of them.
 In the majority of cases, these products work no better than adding any other, less expensive, organic material.